tamersp25/docs/docs/apis/api-documentation/mutation-api.md

 # Mutation Methods

-  The table below gives a quick summary of GraphQL [mutation](https://api.veritone.com/v3/graphqldocs/mutation.doc.html) methods, alphabetized by name.
+The table below gives a quick summary of [Mutation](https://api.veritone.com/v3/graphqldocs/mutation.doc.html) methods, alphabetized by name.

 Click any name to see the complete method signature, and other info.

 | Method name | Short Description  |
 | -- | -- |
 | [addLibraryDataset](#addlibrarydataset) | Add recordings to a dataset library |